If you own your business you probably know that it’s usually good tax planning to pay profits into your pension fund.

 The company on the other hand, can pay a pension contribution that is more than your salary, you just need to make sure that you stay within your Annual Allowance.

-If you’re on a higher income (£100,000 or more) it’s important to check that qualify for the full Standard Annual Allowance.
+If your total income is over £200,000 you need to check you qualify for the full Standard Annual Allowance.

-The Money Purchase Annual Allowance could also apply if you’ve already taken some flexible benefits from your pension fund.
-This would reduce your maximum contribution to £4,000.
+If you’ve taken benefits already, the Money Purchase Annual Allowance could also apply and would reduce your maximum contribution to £4,000.

 In some circumstances it might be possible to use the carry forward unused allowance.
 This which would enable your company contribution to be higher than the standard Annual Allowance.